 Is the term “dyke” offensive?

-In case you’re unfamiliar with lesbian slang, “dyke” is a word that refers to gay women, particularly those of us who are more “masculine” or androgynous.
-In the past, this word was used as an insulting label to put down our kind.
-But in recent years, we’ve taken back the term (as a way to raise a middle finger to society), which explain why you may have heard it used in lesbian circles.
+In case you’re unfamiliar with lesbian slang, “dyke” is a word that refers to gay women, particularly those of us who are more butch or androgynous.
+In the past, this word was used as an insulting label to put down gay women.
+But in recent years, we’ve taken back the term (as a way to raise a middle finger to society), which explains why you may have heard it used in lesbian circles.

 Dyke marches, for example, are protests that, like pride parades, give lesbians a safe space to raise their voices and be heard by the masses.
 The term “baby dyke” kindheartedly refers to a woman who recently came out of the closet, and a “granola dyke” (my personal favorite) is a lesbian who resembles a flower child from the 60s.